Short traps on rigged stocks, part two

 Below is such an example for ticker ABIO where the ticker had rallied strongly through the day and held the gains over the Type 1 consolidation before the squeeze was initiated.

-There is however a negative correlation between assets that are up very large % on a day and a Type 1 trap.
-For example, tickers that moves 500+% on a day will have a lesser chance of forming Type 1 trap, possibly because asset might be too expensive at higher prices for riggers to formulate a squeeze (relative to the amount of short liquidity that is participating) or perhaps there is just not enough time to consolidate such ticker for enough time to form a proper short trap, since tickers that are up 500% on a day, will generally achieve this towards later hours of the day (2 hours before market close for example).
-Whatever the reason is one can mostly just guess, but what matters is that data suggests that Type 1 is unlikely to be set on tickers that have moved very high % trough the day.
+There is, however, a negative correlation between assets that are up huge % on a day and a Type 1 trap.
+For example, tickers that move 500+% on a day will have a lesser chance of forming a Type 1 trap, possibly because asset might be too expensive at higher prices for riggers to formulate a squeeze (relative to the amount of short liquidity that is participating) or perhaps there is not enough time to consolidate such ticker for enough time to form a proper short trap, since tickers that are up 500% on a day, will generally achieve this towards later hours of the day (2 hours before market close for example).
+Whatever the reason is, one can mostly guess, but what matters is that data suggests that Type 1 is unlikely to be set on tickers that have moved very high % through the day.

 The most common data overlap where Type 1s are the most present is on tickers that moved 50-120% on a day.
 Important data for a trader to keep in mind for potential short trap expectations.

 The first major component that has to be present for Type 1 clearout is established consolidation for at least one hour.
 Statistically, the most common cluster is actually right around 3 hours.
 If there is no significant lengthy consolidation, a trader should not even be thinking of potential Type 1 play since, without this variable, there is not enough dense short liquidity to squeeze.

 Generally, the rule is that the less lengthy the consolidation, the more likely it is that the rigger will stuff HOD clearout quickly and rotate price down.
 While consolidation lasts for a long time, there is much more short liquidity built into a structure that allows the rigger to unload much more slowly and patiently.